IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 For some modes of operation, additional files (option files) are required to be present on the microSD card to select the mode and/or configure the behavior of the sound player.
-These option files must have specific - and exact - filenames.
+These option files must have specific, and exact, filenames.
 The contents of the files, however, does not matter - they can be empty.
 Details of the specific option files needed can be found in the [Modes of Operation](#modes-of-operation) section.